The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

 6.5 A general meeting shall be in quorum if at least ( x ) of the Officers are present and the number of Members present is one more than the number of Officers present.

-7.1 As part of the Partner Agreement with the BHA, the Group is expected to:
+7.1 As part of any agreement with any Associate or Affiliate organisation the Group is expected to:-

 7.1.1 Maintain the financial viability of the Group;